grimme-lab/CENSO/README.md

 from censo.config import GeneralConfig

 # CENSO will put all files in the current working directory (os.getcwd())
+# To output to different dirs you need to start subprocesses in different working directories using e.g. subprocess.Popen
 input_path = "rel/path/to/your/inputfile" # path relative to the working directory
 ensemble = EnsembleData(input_file=input_path)
 # the above can be used if you molecule is neutral and closed shell, otherwise